Bryan and Trena Boone

-Have you felt the call of God to ministry in your life but not sure exactly what that means for you or how you’ll even start?
+Have you felt the call of God to ministry in your life but not known exactly what that means for you or how you’ll even start?
 You’re in good company.
 Sometimes the Lord starts the process by just saying, “follow me”.
-This workshop is designed to help you understand the process toward obtaining Ministerial Credentials with the Assemblies of God.
-We want you to be encouraged to start fulfilling the call that God has for your life.
-You will be presented with an overview of the entire process, given options on how you can take classes to fulfill the required academic requirements and given paperwork if you want to start the process.
+This workshop is designed to help you understand the process of obtaining Ministerial Credentials with the Assemblies of God.
+We want you to fulfill the call God has for your life.
+You will be presented with an overview of the entire process, given options on how you can take classes to fulfill the required academic requirements, and given paperwork if you want to start the process.

 Welcome home.
 We have a massive vision for the micro church: a church that converges in homes across the region to strengthen neighborhoods led by volunteer leaders who love Jesus and love people.
 We love church in all its expressions.
 There are many people in our community who are looking for something different.
 John Maxwell said 53% of people will never enter a church building no matter what we do.
 What are we doing to reach them?

 Denny Curran & Kyle Curran

 When Denny planted River of Life in Cold Spring, he received a letter from General Council that his church was 11,701 out of 12,000 churches for their missions giving.
 He vowed to increase the amount his church gave to missions.
 Currently, River of Life is #67 in the nation, and Denny’s goal is to be in the top 50 missions giving churches.
 Join the discussion on how to build strategic foundations for giving to missions in every generation of your church.

 What does discipleship to boys/girls look like in your sphere of influence?
 Come share your experiences and ideas in this open forum as we explore options for impacting the next generation.